Moving a high-capacity giver from prospect to major donor requires a carefully crafted

 - The Emotional Case draws donors into the need with a deep emotional connection.

-- The Transformational Case shows donors how their gifts have will have direct impact on real people in real places.
+- The Transformational Case shows donors how their gifts will have direct impact on real people in real places.

 Meet Them at the Intersection of Head and Heart